akuklev/akuklev.github.io/verse.md

        Γ ⊢ (x : §X ↦ y) : ⅋(x : §X) Y
 ```

-# Admissibility of modal Church's thesis
+# Admissibility of modal Church’s thesis

 Let us call a data type `Equatable` if its identity types are surveyable,
 `Discernible` the negation of its identity types are surveyable, or